marcuslavagnole/Noncrossing_quantile_regression/README.md

-Repository with routines used in **Implications of Brazilian institutional guidelines on educational efficiency**.
+Repository with routines used in **An Expectation-Maximization algorithm for noncrossing Bayesian quantile regression**.

 - **MCMC_Code.R** : Main file containing the MCMC routine;
 - **Full_Conditionals.R** : Auxiliary file with all full conditional distributions;